hpcleuven/VscDocumentation/source/jobs/job_types.rst

 Running a shared memory X11 program with salloc
 """""""""""""""""""""""""""""""""""""""""""""""

-As you can log on to a compute node while you have resources allocated on that node, you can also use ``salloc`` to create an allocation and then use ``ssh`` to log on to the node that has been allocated.
-This only makes sense if you allocate one node or less, as when you log on via ``ssh``, you leave the Slurm environment and hence cannot rely on Slurm anymore to start tasks.
-Moreover, if you have multiple jobs running on the node, you may inadvertently influence those jobs as any work that you're doing in that ssh session is not fully under the control of Slurm anymore.
+You can also use ``salloc`` to create a job allocation and then use ``srun`` to attach an interactive shell to the job in the node that has been allocated.
+X11 programs rarely use distributed memory parallelism, so in most case you will be requesting just a single task.

-As when using ``srun``, the first step is to ensure that X11 access from the login node to your local screen is properly set up.
+The first step is to ensure that X11 access from the login node to your local screen is properly set up.

 Next, starting a session that uses a full node on Vaughan can be done as

 .. code:: bash

-   login$ salloc -n 1 -c 64 -t 1:00:00
+   login$ salloc -n 1 -c 64 -t 1:00:00 --x11
-   login$ ssh -X $SLURM_JOB_NODELIST r0c00cn0$ xclock
+   login$ srun --jobid=<jobid> --pty bash r0c00cn0$ xclock r0c00cn0$ exit
-   r0c00cn0$ exit
    login$ exit

 What this does is:

-1. The first command, executed on the login node, creates an allocation for 64 cores.
-It returns with a shell prompt on the login node as soon as the allocation is ready.
+1. The first command, executed on the login node, creates a job allocation for 64 cores.
+It returns with a shell prompt on the login node as soon as the allocation is ready and prints the job ID of the running job on the screen.
+   The ``--x11`` option is used to forward X11 traffic.

-2. Next we log on to the allocated compute node using ``ssh``.
-The ``-X`` option is used to forwarded X11 traffic.
-As we allocate only a single node, ``$SLURM_JOB_NODELIST`` is just a single node and can be used as argument to ``ssh``.
+2. Next we log on to the allocated compute node using attaching an interactive shell (``--pty bash``) to the job ID with ``srun``.

-3. It is important to note that now we are in our **home directory** on the compute node as ``ssh`` starts with a clean login shell.
-We can now execute X11 commands or anything we want to do and is supported on a compute node.
+3. We can now execute X11 commands, launch graphical applications, or anything else that we want to do and is supported on a compute node.

 4. The first ``exit`` command leaves the compute node and returns to the login shell, **but still within the salloc command**.

 5. Hence we need a second ``exit`` command to leave the shell created by ``salloc`` and free the resources for other users.

 **So do not forget that you need to exit two shells to free the resources!**